sunpy/sunpy-SEP/SEP-0002-revised.md

 * Adding new Project Members
 * Electing Steering Committee members
-* Appointment of the Ombudsperson
+* Appointing the Ombudsperson
 * Removing Project Members
 * Removing Steering Committee members
 * Removing the Ombudsperson
-* Changes to this SEP
+* Approving changes to this SEP via a vote (see below)
 * Other matters for which the Steering Committee believes a vote is appropriate.

 ### Membership